joemasilotti/masilotti.com/_posts/2014-10-26-building-nsurls-with-nsurlqueryitmes.md

 title:  "Building NSURLs with NSURLQueryItems"
 date:   2014-10-26
 permalink: nsurlqueryitems/
-summary: "Build and manipulate complex URLs with NSURLQueryItems.
+description: "Build and manipulate complex URLs with NSURLQueryItems.
 No more ugly string concatenation to append query items to URLs."
 category: ios
 ---